 I looked around me for any bus company employee I could check with and spied some men who were in bus driver uniforms, standing a short distance behind us.
 I walked the few steps over to them and asked when they thought the next bus to the airport would arrive.
-They replied to my inquiry:
+They replied to my inquiry with a directive:

 “Go around the corner.
 Stage 21”.

 “You mean that the airport bus will leave from there?”

 “Yes.
 Stage 21”.

 The off-duty drivers had been standing behind us and our luggage the whole time, all of us obviously headed for the airport, so it would have been extremely helpful if they had spoken up earlier.
 It seemed as though Stage 16 was out of action and the buses to the airport now departed from Stage 21.